MelanieLinares/portfolio-new/site/content/post/increasing-accessibility-across-ncdot-websites-to-meet-section-508-compliance.md

           ### Top-of-page/hero content was checked for link purpose, image alternative text, & custom component accessibility

-          * **The image was missing the alt attribute and occurred within a section of constantly updating CMS content**\
-              This was something that needed to be fixed on the CMS side of things as alt attributes were not included in the compiled code.
-Alt text inclusion would still need to be entered manually so the possibility of the alt text being non-compliant remains an issue.
-          * **The overused ‘Learn More’ link name is vague and not recommended in most situations**\
-              Visual users may be able to discern the relationship between paragraph content and link purpose, but screen reader users may access link names separate from their surrounding content.
-Vague names do not help a user understand the purpose.
-          * **The ‘Select Your Location’ element opens a pseudo dialog containing a third-party auto-complete input and a current location button**\
-              It was important to ensure that the keyboard, as well as screen reader users, could operate the control and understand it.
-Since this element was not within NCDOT’s codebase any accessibility changes would need to be resourced or the element re-written internally.
         img_on_right: false
       - type: OverlapImg
         largeimg: img/ncdot-components.png